flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

     like theme, language, font styles, and more.

-*   👤 **Personalized User Preferences:** Enable richer user interactions by managing and syncing user-specific data such as saved headlines, search history, or other personalized content tailored to individual users.
+*   👤 **Personalized User Preferences:** Enable richer user interactions by managing and syncing user-specific data such as saved headlines, followed sources, or other personalized content tailored to individual users.

 *   💾 **Robust Data Management:** Securely manage core news application data, including headlines, categories, and sources, through a well-structured